 The project will contribute to the City's Goals.
-One of the elevators proposed for upgrade is the only elevator serving the Emergency Call Center operations floor.
+The last elevator proposed for upgrade under this project is the only elevator serving the Emergency Call Center operations floor.

 State Law Chapter 462.356 (Subd.
 2) requires review of all capital improvements for compliance with the comprehensive municipal plan.
 Chapter 13, Section 4 of the City Charter requires Location and Design Review for the purpose of approving the sale of bonds for these projects.
 Describe how the project is consistent with the adopted City/Park Board comprehensive plans and how the project implements goals and policies as stated in the adopted plans, including specific policy references: